General Rules of Petanque

 As you navigate through a game of Petanque, it's important to be mindful of fouls and penalties that can impact the flow and outcome of the match.
 Understanding common fouls and disciplinary actions will help you play the game more effectively and enjoyably.

-Also Read General Rules of Horse Pulling
+Also Read General Rules of Shinty Sport

 Common Fouls: